helpcomp/firefly-iii-simplefin-importer/README.md

 Use [Firefly III](https://github.com/firefly-iii/firefly-iii) to store transactions, and [Simplefin](https://beta-bridge.simplefin.org/) to import transaction data.
 Also takes advantage of OpenAI to categorize transactions.

-**This is NOT meant for production use and may not even work in your scenario.
-USE AT YOUR OWN RISK.**

 ## Credits

 [lychnos](https://github.com/davidschlachter/lychnos) - For the Firefly III Go Backend, and the original source